What Will Nature Do?

 Dr. Bachelet has curated a roster of climate change scientists from all over the country.
 Prior to the deadline for submissions, artists will participate in the scientists’ presentations and discussions on the positive and hopeful aspects of their research to inspire their artwork created for the exhibit.
 It is an exciting opportunity to distance ourselves from the standard doom and gloom messages and gather a deeper insight into the complexities and opportunities of climate change.

-Each lecture will include a Q&A session that can be used as a starting point for artwork and will be recorded for later viewing.
+Each lecture included a Q&A session that can be used as a starting point for artwork.
+Recordings can be found here.

 Dr. Dominique Bachelet is a senior climate change scientist and associate professor at Oregon State University with over 38 years of education and work in the fields of climate change, fire, and ecology.
 She has worked to make science more accessible by creating web-based resources with various scientific organizations.